huggingface/peft/examples/pissa_finetuning/README.md

     --report_to none \
     --save_as_lora # Convert PiSSA to LoRA
 ```
-If quantization fine-tuning is desired, it is necessary to first decompose the original model at full precision and then reload the residual model in either 4-bit or 8-bit configurations.

 This approach ensures the preservation of high-frequency, out-of-distribution parameters in the low-rank PiSSA modules, resulting in reduced quantization errors during the quantization of the residual model.

 ## Citation